I am a Leverhulme Early Career Fellow in Philosophy at the University of Leeds. I received my PhD from UCL in 2019.

 in progress.

-This monograph develops an empirically-informed account of appetitive desire, their phenomenology and their role in rational agency.
-A full book proposal is available on request.
+This monograph develops an empirically-informed account of desire and its role in rational agency.
+A book proposal is available on request.

 - Chapter on Desire and Psychology ±